Barclays banker felt pigeonholed as 'aggressive Black man' -lawsuit

 Christian Abanda Bella, 41, is the last to be cross examined in the case, in which the men allege they have been bullied, harassed and denied promotion and appropriate support, in part because of their race.
 They are claiming a combined 52.8 million pounds in compensation.

-Barclays, which did not immediately respond to a request for comment, is defending itself against the case, which names a number of managers and is due to continue into June.
+Barclays, which declined to comment, is defending itself against the claim, which names a number of managers and is due to continue into June.

 Abanda Bella, a Barclays vice president and quantitative analyst who joined in 2017 but has been signed off work with depression since 2019, alleges he felt ostracised after formally raising a series of concerns, that included worries about the bank's risk management models.